-• glyph\nodes of type 'character' also contain language data, split into four items that were current when the node was created: the \setlanguage (15 bits), \lefthyphenmin (8 bits), \righthyphenmin (8 bits), and \uchyph (1 bit).
+The glyph nodes also contain language data, split into four items that were current when the node was created: the \setlanguage (15 bits), \lefthyphenmin (8 bits), \righthyphenmin (8 bits), and \uchyph (1 bit).

 Incidentally, LuaTEX allows 16383 separate languages, and words can be 256 characters long.
 The language is stored with each character.
 You can set \firstvalidlanguage to for instance 1 and make thereby language 0 an ignored hyphenation language.